Cray-HPE/docs-csm/operations/kubernetes/Check_for_and_Clear_etcd_Cluster_Alarms.md

 For example, a cluster's database "NOSPACE" alarm is set when database storage space is no longer available.
 A subsequent defrag may free up database storage space, but writes to the database will continue to fail while the "NOSPACE" alarm is set.

-### Prerequisites
+## Prerequisites

 - This procedure requires root privileges.
 - The etcd clusters are in a healthy state.

-### Procedure
+## Procedure

 1. Check for etcd cluster alarms.

     An empty list will be returned if no alarms are set.

     - Check if any etcd alarms are set for etcd clusters in the services namespace.

         ```bash
         for pod in $(kubectl get pods -l etcd_cluster=cray-bos-etcd \
                              -n services -o jsonpath='{.items[*].metadata.name}')
         do
             echo "### ${pod} Alarms Set: ###"
-            kubectl -n services exec ${pod} -- /bin/sh \
+            kubectl -n services exec ${pod} -c etcd -- /bin/sh \
                     -c "ETCDCTL_API=3 etcdctl alarm list"
         done
         ```